jventura1738/COSC220/listBETA/README.md

-this is a bad list structure, thus the name beta is appropriate.
+this is a bad list structure, thus the name beta is appropriate.  nothing interesting here